15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 The Tetons are an extremely popular skiing and snowboarding destination in winter, so lodges book up quickly and prices are high.

-Also, the majority of the Teton Park Road is closed to vehicles but is open to hikers and skiers, so come prepared for a different visit than you would during the warmer months.
+Also, the majority of the Teton Park Road is closed to vehicles but is open to hikers and skiers.

 19th century barn on Mormon Row in Grand Teton National Park covered in snow.
 Grand Teton is one of the best national parks to visit in january december february